dujiangsu/dujiangsu.github.io/_pages/about.md

   - /about.html
 ---

-I am now a PostDoc at the Sun Yat-sen University, working on High Performance Computing, and Distributed Artificial Intelligence System.
+I am now a PostDoc at the Sun Yat-sen University, working on High Performance Computing, and Efficient AI System.

 [Technical Blog (Chinese)](https://www.zhihu.com/column/c_1408504261072695297)